andres81/spring-keycloak-websockets-chat-app/README.md

 3. Open a browser and navigate to [localhost:3000](http://lcoalhost:3000)
 4. Open another browser and navigate to [localhost:3000](http://lcoalhost:3000)
 5. Login with *johan* in the one browser, and with *tinus* in the other browser.
-6. Edit the new users to give them both the role "USER" in the tab "ROLE MAPPINGS"

 Send some messages to one another.
 After that watch what will happen if you restart the backend.
 The browsers should reconnect automatically.